Codeinwp/orfeo/README.md

 ## Copyright

-Orfeo Child Theme by Themeisle, Copyright 2017 WordPress.org Orfeo is distributed under the terms of the GNU GPL
+Orfeo WordPress Theme is a child theme of Hestia WordPress Theme, Copyright 2018 Themeisle Orfeo Wordpress Theme is distributed under the terms of the GNU GPL

 Orfeo bundles the following third-party resources: